MirRoR4s/MIT-6.031-Software-Construction/lecture/05-version-control.md

 - **Merge**: combine versions that diverged from a common previous version
 - **Track responsibility**: who made that change, who touched that line of code?
 - **Work in parallel**: allow one programmer to work on their own for a while (without giving up version control)
-- **Work-in-progress**: allow multiple programmers to share unfinished work (without disrupting others, without giving up version control)
+- **Work in progress**: allow multiple programmers to share unfinished work (without disrupting others, without giving up version control)

+---

 ## Git